liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 2. Ensure the repository to hold your Liferay artifacts is specified as a server in Maven's `settings.xml` file.
-If it isn't already, see the *Configuring Local Maven Settings* for instructions on adding an entry for the server.
+If it isn't already, see the *Configuring Local Maven Settings* section for instructions on adding an entry for the server.

     Here's an example setting for a repository server named *liferay-releases*: